menuclose

 There are many causes of Bell's facial nerve palsy, which is a very serious condition and reduces the quality of life.
 These reasons vary from person to person and are generally known to occur due to inflammation directed by the body's immune system.
 These are the causes that cause Bell's palsy to occur;

-The above-mentioned causes vary from person to person, and not everyone has the same cause.
-For this reason, the causes of Bell's facial nerve palsy are determined as a result of detailed research.
+The reasons mentioned above vary from person to person, and the cause is not the same for everyone.
+Therefore, the causes of Bell's facial nerve palsy are determined through detailed research.
 Different treatment methods are applied accordingly.
-Therefore, Bell's palsy nerve treatment should be started without delay.
-Otherwise, Bell's palsy nerve discomfort may be difficult to heal.
+For this reason, treatment for Bell's palsy nerve should be started without delay.
+Otherwise, recovery from Bell's palsy nerve discomfort may become difficult.

 Bell's Palsy - Symptoms